 Golden Rock Kyaik Hto Yo Pagoda

-The king who had inherited super powers from his father Zawgyi the alchemist (one of the 37 Nats) and his mother, a naga serpent dragon princess found the perfect rock at the bottom of the sea, and with the help of Thagyamin, the head Deva who founded Kyai kti yo claimed this to be the perfect place in which to place the golden rock, they then built a pagoda around the rock and enshrined the hair in the rock, as legend goes this is what prevents the rock from falling down.
+The king who had inherited superpowers from his father Zawgyi the alchemist (one of the 37 Nats) and his mother, a naga serpent dragon princess found the perfect rock at the bottom of the sea, and with the help of Thagyamin, the head Deva who founded Kyai Kti Yo claimed this to be the perfect place in which to place the golden rock, they then built a pagoda around the rock and enshrined the hair in the rock, as the legend goes this is what prevents the rock from falling down.

-For those readers who have visited Golden Rock pagoda, in the Mon state, located 16 km from Kin Pun village, approximately two hours drive from Yangon, you may find Major C. M. Enriquez’ personal experience related to his visit to Golden Rock Kyaik Hto Yo Pagoda recorded in his book “Burmese Wonderland” and written 100 years ago an interesting comparison to what we see today.
+For those readers who have visited Golden Rock pagoda, in the Mon state, located 16 km from Kin Pun village, approximately two hours drive from Yangon, you may enjoy reading about Major C. M. Enriquez’ personal experience related to his visit to Golden Rock Kyaik Hto Yo Pagoda which is recorded in his book “Burmese Wonderland” written 100 years ago for an interesting comparison to what we see today.

 The vicissitudes of this journey are often a severe trial to many of the pilgrims who are old men or tender women.
 One cannot but reflect upon the fact that Kyaik-hti-yo is the object of the most important pilgrimage in Burma, that it is visited yearly by tens of thousands of people of all ages, that the foot of the hill is but 9 miles from the railway over flat country, and that—well, there is no road !